This article was written by Guillaume Lorquet, an Atlassian Engineer at Idalko

 Jira Service Desk is mainly considered as a customer portal.
-It is also well-known among its users for the features it offers like automation, customer feedback, SLA’s, and queues.
+It is also well-known among its users for the features it offers like automation, customer feedback, SLAs, and queues.
 It gives more user-friendly access to your customers and provides them with a way to submit their requests to your support team.
-It also helps them communicate in an easier and more efficient way by allowing them to add information via comment or attachment, following their tickets’ status, and sharing it with other users.
+Likewise, it also helps them communicate more easily and efficiently by allowing them to add information via comments or attachments, follow their tickets’ status, and share it with other users.
 But, how can we improve our Jira service desk security and management to make good use of its features and functions?

 To secure your platform, you need to clarify how you want to manage it in a way that meets all your teams’ criteria.
 So you should first ask yourself who can access your Jira Service Desk.

 - Anyone can access your Jira service desk and even create an account.

 - Anyone who has an account on your platform can access the portal.

 - Depending on the support, you want to be more accurate and select who can access a specific part of the portal.

 Let’s explain it with a simple example.
 Imagine you have multiple projects with different teams like IT support, HR, marketing, and so on.
 You can easily provide the necessary access to Jira service desk for each of these teams.
 This is how you might want to customize it: